coursetable/coursetable/docs/getting-started.md

    > **For Windows**: If you get an error that looks like this `bash: /mnt/c/Program Files/nodejs/npm: /bin/sh^M: bad interpreter: No such file or directory`, then try following the instructions [here](https://hackmd.io/@badging/wsl2#Troubleshooting-PATH).

-1. Install Yarn

-   - Mac: Run `brew install yarn`

-   - Windows or Linux: Run `npm install --global yarn`

-2. Install Bun
+1. Install Bun

    - Mac/Linux: Run `curl -fsSL https://bun.sh/install | bash`

-   - Windows: Use `yarn` in place of `bun` when installing packages.
+   - Windows: Use `npm install` in place of `bun` when installing packages.

 ## Aside: a quick explainer on docker-compose